JonathanGrossmanITC/fullstack_html_css_basics/03_day_three.md

 The `transition-property` defines which CSS property the transition applies to.
 The `transition-duration`	defines how long the transition will last.
 The `transition-timing-function` defines the speed curve of the transition.
 Check out the [Cubic Bezier site](https://cubic-bezier.com/#) to learn more.
 The `transition-delay` defines any delay in seconds before the transition occurs.

 You can set one or more of the transition properties all at once using the `transition` property.
+For instance, the following sets the `transition-property` as `font-size` and `transition-duration` to 1 second and ignores the other two properties: `transition: font-size 1s`.
 The order of the values are `transition: <transition-property>, <transition-duration>, <transition-timing-function>, <transition-delay>`.
-Here is an example of setting the `transition-property` and `transition-duration` using the `transition` property:
+Here is the example in code of setting the `transition-property` and `transition-duration` using the `transition` property:

 ```css